Godzilla (1954)

 Review:

-This film doesn’t waste any time getting into it.
-We see a shipping vessel be destroyed in the middle of the ocean.
-A distress call was sent out and Hideto Ogata (Akira Takarada) takes the call.
-He apologizes to Emiko Yamane (Momoko Kôchi) as he has to cancel plans with her.
+This doesn’t waste any time getting into it.
+We see a shipping vessel being destroyed in the middle of the ocean.
+A distress call was sent out and Hideto Ogata (Akira Takarada) takes it.
+He apologizes to Emiko Yamane (Momoko Kôchi) as he must cancel plans with her.
 His ship is then destroyed as well.
-Others try to rescue the survivors, but any ship that goes there is destroyed.
+Others try to rescue the survivors, but any ship that goes meets a similar fate.

 On a nearby island, they see a raft coming toward them.
-On it is Ogata.
+It is Ogata.
 There is a local legend of a sea creature called Godzilla.
-Some of the elders think that the bad fishing is caused by it and that it will come ashore soon.
-That night a typhoon hits, but there seems to be something bigger inside of it.
-A professor is called in, the father of Emiko, Kyohei (Takashi Shimura).
-It is during there investigation they learn there are giant footprints that are radioactive.
-In one of the prints, they find a creature that was supposed to be long extinct.
+The elders think that the bad fishing is caused by it and that it will come ashore soon.
+That night a typhoon hit, but there seems to be something bigger within.
+A professor is called in, the father of Emiko.
+His name is Kyohei (Takashi Shimura).
+It is during the investigation they discover giant footprints that are radioactive.
+In one of them, they find a creature that was supposed to have been extinct for a long time.
 They also get a glimpse of the giant lizard as well.

-Kyohei believes that the creature was in an underwater cave and that underwater H-bomb testing released it.
+Kyohei believes that the creature was in an underwater cave and that H-bomb testing released it.
 He also thinks that it has a natural defense to radiation.
-There is a scientist that the local reporter wants to talk to as they think he might have a way to stop it.
-He asks to speak with Emiko who was engaged to be married to him.
-The scientist is Daisuke Serizawa (Akihiko Hirata).
-He refuses to talk to the reporter, but shows something to Emiko.
+There is a scientist that a local reporter, Hagiwara (Sachio Sakai), wants to talk to as they think he might have a way to stop it.
+The scientist is Daisuke Serizawa (Akihiko Hirata) and he refuses to talk to the press.
+Hagiwara asks Emiko who was engaged to marry him if he can get him an interview.
+He refuses to talk to the reporter but shows something to Emiko.
 He swears her to secrecy though.

-Things get much worse when Godzilla comes on to the mainland and destroys cities.
-Everything they try to do fail and it just leaves a path of destruction.
-It crushes them underfoot, with his tail and using his fire-breath.
+Things get worse when Godzilla comes on to the mainland and destroys cities.
+Everything they try to do fails and it just leaves a path of destruction.
+It crushes them underfoot, with its tail and fire-breath.
 The only reprieve is that it goes back into the ocean to rest.
-Is there a way to stop this monster before he destroys Tokyo and all of Japan?
+Is there a way to stop this monster before it destroys Tokyo and all of Japan?

-I want to start with this film isn’t too long after the two atomic bombs were dropped on Japan.
-There is actually a woman who states that she survived one of the attacks by fleeing before it happened.
-I think it’s important to bring up, because I think the country is still in a state of depressing and shock.
-The film really speaks out against the use of these types of weapons.
-It is actually stating we need to stop using them as the final line.
+I want to start with this film isn’t too long after the two atomic bombs were dropped on Japan, less than 10 years.
+There is a woman who says that she survived one of the attacks by fleeing before it happened.
+I think it’s an important point, because this country is still in a state of depression and shock.
+The film speaks out against the use of these types of weapons.
+It says we need to stop using them as the final line.
 Going with that, it frees Godzilla from its underwater cavern and has immunity to the radioactivity as well.
-It doesn’t really shy away from being an anti-war and anti-bomb film even being anti-American since they feel these are two things that are associated with the country.
+It doesn’t shy away from being an anti-war and anti-bomb film even being anti-American since they feel these are two things that are associated with the country.
+I can't fault them for those sentiments.
 There is even a reluctance to use the weapon that could destroy Godzilla, because the scientist doesn’t trust humanity to not pursue using it against their fellow man.
-This gives it a feel of the scientists who developed the atomic bomb and their reluctance toward they created.
+This gives it a feeling of the scientists who developed the atomic bomb and their reluctance toward not only the creation but use.

-To get to some of the realism of this one, I do think that there’s a possibility that there could be underwater caves in the ocean that could house creatures like this.
-I also could just see them living down there since it goes so deep that we haven’t gotten close to exploring down there.
+To get into more of the realism here, I do think that there’s a possibility that there could be underwater caves in the ocean that house creatures like this.
+There is so much not explored under the water that I could see them living down there since it goes so deep that we haven’t gotten that far to give a proper probe.
 Do I think the creature could do the things that Godzilla can?
-Not necessarily, but this could be a creature this size for sure.
+Not necessarily, but could there be a creature this size?
+There potentially could be.
 I think the abilities go back to making Godzilla an almost unstoppable monster and make it to where we don’t think he can be stopped.

-Acting though is something that I found to be good.
-Takarada is pretty good as our hero.
-What is interesting about him is that he works for a shipping company.
+Where I want to go then would be acting.
+This is something that I found to be good across the board.
+Takarada is good as our hero.
+What is interesting about him is that he works for a salvage company.
 He is a good guy, but he does get a bit rude to the man he wants to be his father-in-law.
 Takarada wants to destroy Godzilla where Kyohei wants to study it.
-I do like Shimura and can see where he is coming from for his role.
+I do like Shimura and can see where he comes from for his role.
 This is a monster that hasn’t been seen for millions of years and we could learn a lot from it.
-The problem though is that it is odd, because I don’t know how he proposes to actually do it.
+The problem though is that it is odd, because I don’t know how he proposes to do that.
 I like this is anti-war, pro-science and animal film though.
 Kôchi was solid in her role and I like Hirata as well.
-The rest of the cast round out the film pretty well also.
+The rest of the cast rounded this out for what was needed.

-The effects for this film are quite interesting.
+All that is left then is filmmaking.
+The effects are interesting.
 They did a great job of using models and toys to bring these things to life.
-When the film was made, everything had to be pretty much be done practically or tricks with the film.
-There are times you can see that they aren’t real, but I really didn’t mind it.
-It looks better than some things done with CGI in my opinion.
-I love seeing Godzilla destroy these things and even though I know it is a guy in a suit, I think there is more of realism to it.
-I thought the look of the monster as also solid and the film was shot well.
+When this was done, everything had to be done practically or in-camera.
+There are times you can see that they aren’t real, but I don't mind it.
+I have a soft spot there.
+It looks better than things done with CGI in my opinion.
+I love seeing Godzilla destroy the city and the military equipment.
+Even though I know it is a guy in a suit, I think there is more realism to it thanks to forced perspective.
+I thought the look of the monster was also solid.
+The cinematography should also be credited here as well, that and the framing.

-Last thing to touch on before wrapping this up is the score and sound design.
+The last thing to touch on before wrapping this up is the score and sound design.
 I do think they go a bit heavy handed with the thudding of Godzilla walking and there are even times when he’s in the water that it wouldn’t be heard like it is.
-I do let that slide, because it gives a feeling of foreboding with each one.
-The roar of the monster is great and it seems like how it would sound.
-I do think there are some good musical selections that enhance the scenes as well, contributing at times to that bleak feel of the film for sure.
+I do let that slide because it gives a feeling of foreboding each time.
+The roar of the monster is great.
+I believe that's how it would sound.
+I do think there are good musical selections that enhance the scenes as well, contributing at times to that bleak feel of the film for sure.
+This is a great soundtrack.